38M Botond: Production and variants

 As no factory in Hungary could cope with such a massive government order, the 38M Botond was built by a consortium of six companies, with HMW and Mavag as the main contractors and Láng, Ganz Works and HSCS works producing various parts.

 Between 1938 and 1941 the consortium built 1443 38M Botond trucks.
 When Hungary joined World War II, a new version (dubbed 38M Botond B) entered serial production.
-Only minor changes to the design were introduced: some steel parts were replaced with cheaper and easier to obtain materials, the engine power was increased from 70 to 72 Horsepower.
+Only minor changes to the design were introduced: some steel parts were replaced with cheaper and easier to obtain materials, the engine power was increased from 70 to 72 horsepower.
 The ministry ordered 1400 more vehicles in 1942 and an additional order for 657 vehicles followed in 1943 (all Botond B variant).
 However, some completed and half-completed lorries were destroyed by Allied bombers during bombing raids on MW works and MAVAG.

-As the design proved adequate, it was often field-converted to various roles, including radio cars, command vehicles, artillery trailers and tank tows.
+As the design proved adequate, it was often field-converted to various roles, including radio cars, command vehicles, artillery tractors and tank transporters.
 Although some of the factories were destroyed, the production continued well into 1944, with 882 out of 2098 trucks ordered for that year delivered to the armed forces.
 After the Soviet take-over of Hungary several trucks were completed out of spare parts and delivered to the Ministry of Defence in 1948.

 In 1943 an upgraded version, the 38M Botond C was designed.
 It featured a 100 HP six-cylinder engine.
 However, the sole prototype was destroyed in an Allied air raid.
-After the war the works on the C version briefly resumed, but were abandoned as a D-350 Steyr truck license-built by Csepel was found to be a much superior design.
+After the war the works on the C version briefly resumed, but were abandoned as a D-350 Steyr truck licence-built by Csepel was found to be a much superior design.
 The remaining pieces were gradually withdrawn from military units in favour of the D-350.